Stratfield Saye House: Duke of Wellington Commemorative Column

 The Duke of Wellington Commemorative Column stands at the entrance to Stratfield Saye on the eastern Heckfield side.
 The Corinthian column, which can be viewed from the A33, is topped by a bronze statue by Baron Carlo Marochetti.
 The column was erected in 1863.

 Places named after Stratfield Saye House

-Strathfieldsaye, now a suburb of Bendigo in Victoria, Australia, was named after Strathfield Saye House.
+Strathfieldsaye, now a suburb of Bendigo in Victoria, Australia, was named after Stratfield Saye House.
 Between 1861 and 1994, there was also a Shire of Strathfieldsaye.
-The name of Strathfield, now a suburb of Sydney in New South Wales, Australia, also comes ultimately from Strathfield Saye House.
+The name of Strathfield, now a suburb of Sydney, Australia, also comes ultimately from Stratfield Saye House.
 The names of the suburbs of North Strathfield and Strathfield South, and the Municipality of Strathfield have the same origin.

 In popular culture

 Filming of the Steven Spielberg film War Horse began in August 2010 with the cavalry scenes being filmed at Stratfield Saye House, where Wellington's war horse, Copenhagen, is buried.
+The estate features in Avengers: Age of Ultron, where the Barton family farm set was constructed.